r4victor/tenthousandmeters/content/blog/python_bts_06.md

 * `tp_str` is a pointer to a function that implements  `str()` for objects of the type.
 * `tp_hash` is a pointer to a function that implements  `hash()` for objects of the type.

-Some slots are grouped together in structs.
-For example, the `PySequenceMethods` struct contains the slots that implement the sequence protocol:
+Some slots, called sub-slots, are grouped together in structs.
+For example, the `PySequenceMethods` struct contains the sub-slots that implement the sequence protocol:

 ```C
 typedef struct {